Skip to main content

 The bars constant sum has several customizable options, found in the editing pane:

 • Custom Start Position: Start respondents on a particular value (by default, sliders and bars will start at 0).
-To use this feature, check the box, and then drag the bar to the position you would like it to start at.
-Found under Statements in the editing pane.
+To use this feature, check the box, and then drag the bar to the position you’d like it to start at.

 Bars are adjusted in the editor to display a Custom Start Position